-Full Year - 1 Credit (weighted) - Elective - Recommended for grade 11 or 12-Student Limit: 25; Full Year -1 credit (weighted) - Elective -Recommended for grades 10, 11 or 12-Student Limit: 25; Must have instructor approval - students may need supplemental materials.
-Prerequisite: Completion of summer assignment(s) prior to starting the course.
-AP United States Government and Politics gives students an analytical perspective on government and politics in the United States.
+Full Year - 1 Credit (weighted) - Elective - Recommended for grade 11 or 12-Student Limit: 25; Full Year -1 credit (weighted) - Elective -Recommended for grades 10, 11, or 12-Student Limit: 25; Must have instructor approval - students may need supplemental materials.
+Prerequisite: Completion of summer assignment(s) before starting the course.

+AP United States Government and Politics give students an analytical perspective on government and politics in the United States.
 This course includes both the study of general concepts used to interpret U.S. government and politics and the analysis of specific examples.
 It also requires familiarity with the various institutions, groups, beliefs, and ideas that constitute U.S. government and politics.
-Significant topics to be covered in this AP course include Constitutional underpinnings of the U.S. government, political beliefs and behaviors, political parties, interest groups and mass media, institutions of national government, public policy and civil rights and civil liberties.
-The aim of this AP course is to provide students with a learning experience equivalent to that obtained in most college introductory U.S. government and politics course.
+Significant topics to be covered in this AP course include Constitutional underpinnings of the U.S. government, political beliefs and behaviors, political parties, interest groups, mass media, institutions of the national government, public policy, and civil rights and civil liberties.
+This AP course aims to provide students with a learning experience equivalent to that obtained in most college introductory U.S. government and politics courses.